Bounding deformation spaces of Kleinian groups with two generators: Faithful representations of the braid group on three strands

-We draw the unbounded component of the locus of $ \mu $ satisfying \cref{eq:bound} in \cref{fig:bound}.
-This bound is sharp at the image of the $1/2 $ cusp of the Riley slice: one can show that this cusp is the point $ \rho = \sqrt{3} + i $ (e.g. via the theory of Farey polynomials, \cref{sec:cusp_groups}); its image under $ \mu$-coordinates is exactly the point $ (3+\sqrt{5})/2 $.
+In \cref{fig:bound}, we shade the set of $ \mu $ defined by the inequality of \cref{bound} .
+This bound is sharp at the image of the $1/2 $ cusp of the Riley slice: one can show that this cusp is the point $ \rho = \sqrt{3} + i $; its image under $ \mu$-coordinates is exactly the point $ (3+\sqrt{5})/2 $.
 It is also sharp at the $3/2$ cusp corresponding to $\mu = -1$.